StephenBanbury/jekyll-blank-template/_posts/2019-04-18-week-eight-what-is-creativity.markdown

 # The benefits to education

 I am interested to note that, as suggested by Prof. Krzywinska, games are not purely about entertainment, but can also be powerful tools for learning; that the feedback that games can provide and the stickiness that keep players engaged can also be used to help learn new skills and to motivate users to do so.
-This has a particular resonance in terms of my own ideas for game-focused education apps, and I am encouraged to home in on these aspects and utilise them for the purpose of concentrating the learning process, whilst simultaneously inhancing the fun aspects of the learning experience.
+This has a particular resonance in terms of my own ideas for game-focused education apps, and I am encouraged to home in on these aspects and utilise them for the purpose of concentrating the learning process, whilst simultaneously enhancing the fun aspects of the learning experience.

 ## Creating stickiness for the App Jam word game